TopSwagCode/Node-TDD-CI/README.md

 You could offcourse add these to your own project.

 Roadmap:
-* Add more CI services eg. Jenkins.
+* Add more CI services eg. Jenkins, https://dockbit.com/
 * Add dockerfile.
 * Automatic deployments to Azure / AWS / Google App Engine.
 * Create more realistic app with Express.